 Saving time, saving money, improving your health, helping your community, and because it’s fun!

 Most trips in town are less than two miles.
 This means even at an easy pace you can arrive in about 10 minutes, with no parking hassles.
+Biking is also a very reliable way to get around.
+In a car you may find unexpected traffic jams but on a bike, you can always find another way around and arrive on time.
 One benefit of longer bike trips, such as your commute to work, is you can skip a trip to the gym that day!

 Ever drive to or from the supermarket and then stop for gas on the way home?
 When you bike you can skip that stop for gas — you’ve already purchased your bike’s fuel!
 The more trips you make by bike, the less money you have to budget for gas, oil changes, tune-ups, tire replacement, parking, etc. You can even save money on auto insurance if you drive fewer miles per year.
 Some families find they can eliminate the need for a second car by using bikes.